 Moreover, while the short-term changes in cellular physiology that occur in a laboratory culture of E. coli have been the subject of intensive study, considerably less is known about the changes in cellular composition that occur during the long-term survival of E. coli and other non-spore-forming microbes under starvation, despite the likely prevalence of this condition in nature (Morita, 1990).
 Most studies of this metabolic state have concentrated on using rich media in which growth ceases and there is an ecological catastrophe accompanied by the death of most cells and the emergence of mutants that are able to continue dividing (Finkel and Kolter, 1999).
 Thus, these are often studies of evolution to new nutrient sources rather than purely of cellular physiology in stressed, starving, but wild-type cells.
 The specific physiologic changes that occur in E. coli under long-term starvation are thus not well understood.

 Here we performed a time course experiment of E. coli B REL606 growth and starvation up to two weeks.
 We used a chemically defined glucose-limited medium in which cells enter a starvation state but do not die.
 We collected genome-wide RNA and protein levels, lipid modifications, and metabolic-flux data at multiple time points, all under identical, controlled experimental conditions.
-The resultant data set serves as a rich resource for computational models that span and integrate cellular sub-systems and for cataloguing and correlating the responses of specific genes and/or molecules across cellular subsystems during growth and long-term starvation. .
-We find that post-translational regulation can play a role in buffering proteins with consequences to regulation of E. coli physiology, that the mRNA pool is drastically reduced possibly to limit new protein synthesis overall, and E. coli are able to persist in stationary phase for over a week.
-Additionally we outline a general approach for unbiased classification of expression time courses that could aid in analyzing future gene expression and proteomic time courses.
+The resultant data set serves as a rich resource for computational models that span and integrate cellular sub-systems and for cataloguing and correlating the responses of specific genes and/or molecules across cellular subsystems during growth and long-term starvation.
+We find that post-translational regulation can play a role in buffering proteins with consequences to regulation of E. coli physiology, that the mRNA pool is drastically reduced during starvation, possibly to limit new protein synthesis overall, and that E. coli are able to persist in stationary phase for over a week.
+Additionally, we propose a general approach for unbiased classification of expression time courses that could aid in analyzing future gene expression and proteomic time courses.

 Results